Foundation Policies and Procedures

 Read the Foundation's Gift Acceptance Policies and Guidelines.

-Program Funds (AKA “20 account” or “spending account”) may be established for either restricted or unrestricted purposes.
-To establish a new program or spending account not tied to an endowed fund, a minimum gift of $1,000 is required.
-Exceptions to this must be approved by the Controller or Chief Financial Officer of the Foundation.
+Program Funds (spendable accounts) may be established for either restricted or unrestricted purposes.
+To establish a new program or spending account not tied to an endowed fund, a minimum gift or transfer of $2,000 is required.
+Exceptions to this must be approved by the Controller or Chief Financial Officer of The Foundation.

-- If a program fund has a donor stated restriction, the Foundation is legally required to limit expenses charged to the account by the specific instructions of the donor.
+• If a Program Fund has a donor-stated restriction, the Foundation is legally required to limit expenses charged to the account according to the donor's instructions.
 Expenses that do not fall within the donor’s stated restriction cannot be charged to a restricted account.

-- If a program fund is unrestricted, it may be used for expenses directly relating to the general purpose of the fund as set forth in the description, subject to any Foundation policies.
+• If a Program Fund is unrestricted, it may be used for expenses directly relating to the general purpose of the fund as set forth in the description.

 Program Fund accounts do not earn interest.
 Program Fund accounts are assessed a one-time expense Recovery Fee (9 percent as of 7/1/10) when funds enter the account.
 The recovery fee is reviewed annually by the Foundation’s Board of Directors.